OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/detailed-connection-viewer.rst

 between variables in your model using the *view_connections* function.
-The intent of *view_connections* is to help spot things like bad or missing unit conversions, connections to inputs that are either unintended or missing, or input variables that are the wrong size.
+The intent of *view_connections* is to help spot things like bad or missing unit conversions, connections to inputs that are either unintended or missing, or variables that have the wrong value.
 In many cases, the *view_tree* function, described in
 :ref:`Visualizing OpenMDAO Model Structure and Connections <OpenMDAO-Visualizing-Model-Connections>` may provide a faster way to spot missing or unintended connections.